reginaldford/bounce/README.md

 ## Key Features

 - Powerful encryption: Guessing a 256 byte key is much harder than guessing a 256 bit key.
-It's 256 times harder.
 - FAST.
 The algorithm uses byte operations, which computers deal with better than bitwise operations.
 - Ease of use: Generate a 256-byte key and encrypt or decrypt files easily.
 - Efficient for messages as small as 1 byte, and works for arbitrarily large files.
 - Only requires ~1Kb memory. (not multithreaded, does 256 bytes at a time).
 - An understandable algorithm.
-Nothing unnecessary, just bouncing.
+Nothing unnecessary, just 'bouncing'.
 - Accepts data pipes for input and output.
+- Cypher Block Chaining is always on, making it impossible to detect block-size patterns in any encrypted message.

 ## Getting Started